 Miga's score of 25 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Miga reported carbon emissions of approximately 489,000 kg CO2e, all of which were classified under Scope 3, specifically from business travel.
-This represents a significant reduction from 2020, when emissions were about 1,414,000 kg CO2e, and from 2019, which saw emissions peak at approximately 2,018,000 kg CO2e.
-Miga's emissions data is cascaded from its parent organization, the Multilateral Investment Guarantee Agency, reflecting its current subsidiary status.
-Notably, Miga has not established specific reduction targets or climate pledges, indicating a potential area for future commitment.
-Overall, Miga's focus on reducing business travel emissions demonstrates an awareness of its environmental impact, although further initiatives and targets would enhance its climate strategy.
+In 2022, Miga reported total carbon emissions of approximately 489,000 kg CO2e, all of which were classified under Scope 3 emissions, specifically from business travel.
+This figure represents a significant reduction from 2020, when emissions were approximately 1,414,000 kg CO2e, and from 2019, which saw emissions of about 2,018,000 kg CO2e.
+Miga's emissions data is cascaded from its parent organisation, the Multilateral Investment Guarantee Agency, reflecting its commitment to transparency and accountability in climate reporting.
+However, Miga currently does not have specific reduction targets or initiatives outlined in its sustainability strategy.
+As a current subsidiary, Miga is part of a broader corporate family that may influence its climate commitments, but no specific SBTi (Science Based Targets initiative) or other reduction targets have been established at this time.
+The organisation continues to focus on understanding and managing its carbon footprint, particularly in the area of business travel emissions.

 Access structured emissions data, company-specific emission factors, and source documents